Travel Nursing FAQ

 Can I take a travel assignment close to my home?

-A common myth is that your assignment must be at least 50 miles away from your permanent residence — often called the “50-mile rule.”
+A common myth is your assignment must be at least 50 miles away from your permanent residence — often called the “50-mile rule.”
 The truth is you can work a contract assignment at a hospital close to your home if you choose.
 If you do, though, you can’t collect the non-taxed housing stipend.

 To collect the housing stipend, you must be duplicating expenses — rent or own a home in your home area AND rent a place in the area you’re working.
 Basically, you can’t work a contract and go home to your main residence at the end of your shift and receive a non-taxed stipend.

 Am I eligible for benefits like health insurance and vacation?

 Most travel agencies offer medical and dental benefits as well as other benefits like a 401K — some even offer matching!
 To maintain health insurance, though, you cannot take off more than 30 days.
 If your plan is to take extended time off between assignments, it would be wise to get your own health insurance.